drunomics/phapp-cli/README.md

 ## Phapp environment variables

 Commands defined in `phapp.yml` may make use of the phapp environment variables.

+### Dotenv support

 Phapp environment variables are either set by the environment; i.e. the host, or via a [.env](https://symfony.com/doc/current/components/dotenv.html) file.

+In order to help with initializing the environment based upon one or multiple .env files the `environment` command may be used.
+This command is prepended the other commands (except setup) such that they may rely on the initialized environment.

+Thus, the .env file can be written as part of the `setup` command and sourced as part of the `environment` command.

+### Available variables

 Available environment variables are / must be: